mwwojcik/airline-reservation-system/readme.md

 ,arrival city, class,one-way or two-way trip, departure date, number and type (adult/senior/children) of passangers) and gives information about available fligths (the flight number,departure time in origin city,arrival time in destination city,the duration of the flight, the number of seats available on that flight).

+Flight catalog is managed by the Sales Department via special dedicated system.

 **Ticket reservation**